 Being sustainable means meeting the needs of the current generation without compromising the ability of future generations to meet their own needs.
-In addition to natural resources, we need social and economic resources.
-Sustainability is not just about environmentalism.
-Thus, and attentive to the development of sustainable objectives, the University of Algarve is also concerned with social equity and economic development.
-The projects developed in the Algarve are a perfect example of this.
+Besides natural resources, we need social and economic resources.
+Thus, and attentive to the development of sustainable objectives, the University of Algarve not only has concerns related to the environment, but also to social equity and economic development.
+The projects developed in the Algarve are a good example of this.

-This is the first sustainability report of the University of Algarve, updating about some of the major activities in 2021, regarding each of the Sustainable Development Goals (SDG) of United Nations (UN) Agenda 2030 and is organized reflecting the contribution of UAlg to sustainability, in four major components, Teaching, Research, Community and Governance.
-It was produced within UAlg Council + Sustainable and Healthier with the valuable contribution of its members.
-This report also monitors our contribution to other relevant international agreements, namely Paris Agreement, European Green Deal and COP 26 for a fairer, greener and more prosperous society, and to encourage a more sustainable way of living, to promote joint-efforts between people and organizations, and to have mission-oriented approaches.
+This is the first sustainability report of the University of Algarve, focusing on some of the main activities in 2021, regarding each of the Sustainable Development Goals (SDGs) of the United Nations (UN) Agenda 2030 and contains UAlg's contribution to sustainability, although not exhaustive, in four main components, Teaching, Research, Community and Governance.
+It has been produced in the framework of the UAlg + Sustainable and Healthier Council, with the valuable contribution of its members.
+This report also accompanies our contribution to other relevant international agreements, namely the Paris Agreement, the European Green Deal and COP 26, contributing to a fairer, greener and more prosperous society, and to encouraging a more sustainable way of life and promoting joint efforts among people and organisations.

 Since 2017, the Universidade of Algarve (UAlg) has formally assumed its contribution to the pursuit of United Nations 2030 Sustainable Development Goals, because only with concrete actions by the institutions and their members, at an individual and local level, the global sustainability of our planet will be achieved.

 The UAlg Eco Bike project allows the UAlg's community to take and use bikes for free and temporarily.